PrefectHQ/prefect/docs/orchestration/concepts/automations.md

 Automations allow you to configure actions (such as cancelling a flow run or sending a notification to certain endpoints) when your flows or agents encounter certain events.

 For example, you can send a Slack message to your team when a run from a production critical flow has failed, along with the reason for the failure so that you can respond immediately.
 Or you can cancel a run that has been running (or scheduled) for more than an hour to enforce SLAs.
-The Prefect Cloud API currently supports notification actions for Slack, Twilio, Pager Duty, email and arbitrary webhooks.

 You can set up and edit your Automations using the [API](/orchestration/concepts/api.html) or the Automations page in the UI.